 A Pachyderm repository is the first entity that you configure when you want to add data to Pachyderm.
 You can create a repository with the

-pachctl create repo command, or by using the Pachyderm UI.
-After creating the repository, you can add your data by using the
+pachctl create repo command, or by using one of Pachyderm's client API.
+After creating the repository, add your data by using the

 pachctl put file command.

-- Users or external applications outside of Pachyderm can add data to the input repositories for further processing.
+Users or external applications outside of Pachyderm can add data to the source repositories for further processing.

-You can view the list of repositories in your Pachyderm cluster by running the
+You can view the list of all user repositories in your Pachyderm cluster by running the

 pachctl list repo command.